Patrick lifts Flyers over scuffling Rangers 3-2 in shootout

+"I had a plan," Patrick said.
+"I watched the first couple of guys go in (and) he was pretty deep in his net.
+That's a move that I like to do.
+I have done it quite a bit throughout my life so far."

-Michael Raffl and Wayne Simmonds scored in regulation, and Michael Neuvirth made 32 saves as the Flyers won for the third time since changing coaches.
+Michael Raffl and Wayne Simmonds scored in regulation, and Michal Neuvirth made 32 saves as the Flyers won for the third time in four games since changing coaches.
+Scott Gordon was named interim coach after replacing Dave Hakstol behind the bench on Dec.
+17. Chuck Fletcher took over as general manager in early December after Ron Hextall was fired on Nov.
+26.

 Chris Kreider and Boo Nieves scored for the Rangers, who lost their fifth in six games.
-Henrik Lundqvist stopped 28 shots.
+Lundqvist stopped 28 shots in his first game since last Sunday's overtime loss to Vegas.

+"I looked this morning at the standings and the separation is getting bigger," Lundqvist said after his team lost in extra time at Madison Square Garden for the fourth time this month.
+"We've got to start winning here if we want to be a part of that (playoff) race.
+Take this break, regroup and realize how desperate we need to be coming back."

+The 30-year-old Neuvirth played in only his third game of the season and is one of six Flyers goalies to see action during the tumultuous season in Philadelphia.

 Simmonds gave the Flyers a one-goal advantage 5:01 into the third period when he buried a rebound on the power play.
 The Rangers were short a man due to a too-many-men penalty.
 Sean Couturier and Jakub Voracek assisted on the play.